joellijo32/Document-Scanner-using-OpenCV/README.md

 *   **Automatic Document Detection**: Finds the document in the image using edge detection and contour analysis.
 *   **Perspective Correction**: Warps the detected document to a flat, top-down view.
-*   **Thresholding**: Converts the document to a clean, black and white scanned image.
 *   **Inverted Output**: Option to invert the colors of the output.

 ## Project Structure